Take a faster, smarter path to AI-driven C/C++ test automation. Discover how >>

 With service virtualization, you can remove these constraints by simulating those downstream dependencies and swapping out the real functionality with emulated behavior.
 When done correctly, the system behaves just as if the actual component was available.

-Thus, you can eliminate scheduling constraints by providing ubiquitous access to an accurate emulated test environment.
+Thus, you can eliminate testing constraints by providing ubiquitous access to an accurate emulated test environment.
 And you can eliminate process bottlenecks by providing rapid access to evolving, unavailable, or otherwise difficult-to-access dependent systems.
 As stated by Wikipedia’s service virtualization entry, these dependent systems might be:

 Wikipedia’s entry continues to describe this well: